Liech/Yathsou/README.md

 # Current Work

 It is possible to render Supreme Commander Unit animations.
-The next step is to offer with EyeOfRhianne an actual ~product for investigating Supreme Commnader Units.
+The next step is to offer with EyeOfRhianne an actual ~product for investigating Supreme Commander Units.

 # Libraries